The security risk that is the humble link in your webpages

 Same Domain

-It is not uncommon for a single domain to have pieces built by multiple teams, especially as web components get better adoption so a vulnerability in any team contributing to the content now has the potential to impact all teams.
+It’s not uncommon for a single domain to host pieces built by multiple teams, especially as web components gain traction.
+A vulnerability in one team’s code can now impact the entire domain.

 Different Domain